tonjuncnes63642/publicname/README.md

-The Lincoln Motor Company, established in 1917, was acquired by Ford in 1922, positioning it as a luxury brand within the Ford Motor Company lineup.
+The Rolls-Royce Phantom I, introduced in 1925, was the first Rolls-Royce model to feature a new inline-six engine, offering improved performance and refinement over earlier models.